-- if you are allergic to amoxicillin, clavulanic acid, penicillin or any of the other ingredients of this medicine (listed in section 6) - if you have ever had a severe allergic reaction to any other antibiotic.
-This can include a skin rash or swelling of the face or neck - if you have ever had liver problems or jaundice (yellowing of the skin) when taking an antibiotic. - →Do not take Germentin if any of the above apply to you.
-If you are not sure, talk to your doctor or pharmacist before taking this medicine.
+- if you are allergic to amoxicillin, clavulanic acid, penicillin or any of the other ingredients of this medicine (listed in section 6), - if you have ever had a severe allergic (hypersensitive) reaction to any other antibiotic.
+This can include a skin rash or swelling of the face or neck, - if you have ever had liver problems or jaundice (yellowing of the skin) when taking an antibiotic.

+Do not take Amoxicillin/clavulanic acid Krka if any of the above apply to you or your child.
+If you are not sure, talk to your doctor or pharmacist before taking Amoxicillin/clavulanic acid Krka.